MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 ### Multi-Tenant Multi-Account (MTMA)

-- **Issue:** After successfully seeing the toggle and installing the new Teams, a user signs into a different tenant that doesn't have new Teams enabled.
+- **Issue:** After successfully seeing the toggle and installing the new Teams, a user switches to a different tenant that doesn't have new Teams enabled.
 The user can't sign back into their home tenant.</br>
 Workaround: Uninstall the new Teams and reinstall.

 - **Issue:**   When you open an app, you may see a banner saying you're signed in to that app and Teams with different accounts.
 For example, if you go to the Approvals app, the banner will read: "There’s a small chance you’re signed in to Approvals and Teams with different accounts."</br>